JuliaAstro/XPA.jl/docs/src/install.md

 If XPA dynamic library and header files are not provided by your system, you may install it manually.
 That's easy but make sure that you compile and install the shared library of XPA since this is the one that will be used by Julia.
-You have to download the source archive at https://github.com/ericmandel/xpa/releases/latest, unpack it in some directory, build and install it.
+You have to download the source archive [here](https://github.com/ericmandel/xpa/releases/latest), unpack it in some directory, build and install it.
 For instance:

 ```sh
 cd "$SRCDIR"